amoghkokari/MarketAnalytics/README.md

 ### Linux:
 Run sudo apt-get install sqlite3.

+### Data Needed:
-You will need the following CSV files from data/processed:
+You will need the following CSV files from data/raw:

+-   PRODUCTS_TAKEHOME.csv
+-   USER_TAKEHOME.csv
+-   TRANSACTION_TAKEHOME.csv

+## Data Preparation
+Before running SQL queries, check the `exploratory_data_analysis.ipynb` notebook in the notebooks folder.
+This `notebook` cleans the raw data from `data/raw` and saves it in `data/processed`, which is used by SQL queries.
+Installation of required modules is commented in the notebook.

+The following CSV files will be loaded in data/processed after `exploratory_data_analysis.ipynb` notebook is run, uncommend to_csv files save the files:

--   products.csv
+-   PRODUCTS_TAKEHOME.csv
--   users.csv
+-   USER_TAKEHOME.csv
--   transactions.csv
+-   TRANSACTION_TAKEHOME.csv

 ## Database Setup
 1) Run the following command to create a new SQLite database: